rahi-lab/targettrack/README.md

 - "a" to enable/disable auto--centering (automatically finds the local maximum)

 We guide you step-by-step through the demo:
-1. Download the sample `Harvard_184-15GT.h5` file from https://drive.google.com/drive/folders/1-El9nexOvwNGAJw6uFFENGY1DqQ7tvxH?usp=sharing, and move it to the data folder.
+1. Download the sample `184.h5` file from https://drive.google.com/drive/folders/1rsvVpegiDpHz3hpRChVn63XW8lm0K6xx?usp=share_link, and move it to the data folder.
 This file is a difference of Gaussian(DoG) filtered, rotated and centered movie of a freely moving worm in red/green.
-No non rigid image transformation applied to the images.
-It has 15 ground truth annotated frames and 3002-15=2987 frames with neural network predictions.
+No non rigid image transformation was applied to the images.

-2. Open the sample file using `python3 gui_launcher.py data/184-15GT.h5`
+2. Open the sample file using `python3 gui_launcher.py data/184.h5`
   <p align="center">
   <img src="src/Images/start-point.png" width=600>
   </p>